srijanduggal17/Elevation-Profile-Generator-for-Flow-Rates/README.md

 Now I was ready to query the Google Maps API for all of those points.
 The code for this is under "/Elevation Query" The query results were 21 separate JSON files, so then I wrote some code to compile them into one file.
 This is under "/Elevation Data Compiler"
+The final dataset file is under "/Elevation Data Compiler" as "elevationdata.JSON"